 - DNA FLASH is Brooks’ lightweight cushioning technology, designed for speed.
 It’s not as plush as DNA LOFT, but still offers a soft, comfortable ride that’s ideal for racing and fast-paced training.
 Additionally, DNA FLASH is infused with nitrogen for added performance benefits.

-Technically the Glycerin uses the DNA Loft v3 version where the Ghost uses the v2 version and so the Glycerin should be softer.
+Technically, the Glycerin uses the nitrogen DNA-tuned cushioning version, where the Ghost uses the v3 version, and so the Glycerin should be softer.
 They often call it plush, but having tested a TON Of cushioned running shoes, I wouldn’t call it plush.

 The change our team is most excited about is in the heel to toe drop.The Ghost 17 is a neutral running shoe now with a 10mm heel to toe drop.